What you’ll get

 - Day 1: Hanoi Arrival

 Welcome to Hanoi: Vietnam’s bustling colonial capital.
-Your driver and guide will meet you outside the baggage claim of Noi Bai Airport and take you to your hotel in the city center.
-In the afternoon enjoy a cyclo tour through the Old Quarter’s narrow streets lined with French colonial buildings – followed by a traditional Water Puppet Performance – a unique Vietnamese art form hailing from Southeast Asia’s wet-rice culture.
-Savor a welcome dinner at one of Hanoi’s finest restaurants.
+Your guide and driver will meet you outside the baggage claim of Noi Bai Airport and take you to your hotel in the city center.
+In the afternoon, enjoy an orientation walk, visiting some of Hanoi’s main attractions: the Opera House, Old Quarter, Hoan Kiem Lake and Ngoc Son Temple.
+In the evening enjoy a welcome dinner at one of Hanoi’s finest restaurants.

 - Day 2: Hanoi City Tour

 Today you have a full day to explore Vietnam’s charming capital.
 With its wide tree-lined boulevards, French colonial architecture, peaceful lakes and ancient oriental pagodas, Hanoi is an eclectic mix that offers something for everyone.

 Your city tour will take you to Hanoi’s key sites: the Ho Chi Minh Complex (Ho Chi Minh's Mausoleum and stilt house); the Presidential Palace; the nearby One Pillar Pagoda; the Temple of Literature; West Lake; the sedate Tran Quoc Pagoda & Quan Thanh Temple; and one of the city's museums (a choice between the History Museum and the Ethnology Museum).